galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 {: .hands_on}

 ### Convert the Genrich peaks to BED
-At the moment, the wrapper of **pyGenomeTracks** {% icon tool %} does not deal with the datatype encodepeak which is a special bed.
-So we need to change the datatype of the output of **Genrich** {% icon tool %} from encodepeak to bed.
+At the moment, **pyGenomeTracks** does not deal with the datatype encodepeak which is a special bed.
+So we need to change the datatype of the output of **Genrich** from encodepeak to bed.

 {% include snippets/change_datatype.md datatype="datatypes" %}

 ## Create heatmap of genes

 You might also be interested in specific regions.
 For this, you can compute a heatmap.
-We will use the `deepTools plotHeatmap`.
+We will use the **deepTools plotHeatmap**.
 As an example, we will here make a heatmap centered on the transcription start sites (TSS).

 ### Generate computeMatrix

-The input of `plotHeatmap` is a matrix in a hdf5 format.
-To generate it you will use the tool `computeMatrix` that will evaluate the coverage at each locus you are interested in.
+The input of **plotHeatmap** is a matrix in a hdf5 format.
+To generate it we use the tool **computeMatrix** that will evaluate the coverage at each locus we are interested in.

 > ### {% icon hands_on %} Hands-on: Generate the matrix
 >